dhis2/training-docs/content/android/tg_exploreandroidapp.md

 _NOTE: Trainers can mention this feature as NO SMS gateway has been set-up._

-STOP

-## DEMO PART 4 - DEMONSTRATE
+## PART 4

 ### Filter:

 A filter can be applied in all listing screens (Home, Event listing, TEI search and DataSets) which narrows down the data displayed.
 The filters available are: period, org. unit, sync state, event status, category option combination and "assigned to me".

-Click on the Filter Icon at Home Page
+Click on the Filter Menu buttion next to Refresh button at the Homescreen

 ![login1](images/exploreandroid/images/homescreen2.png)